ChrisPelatari/PostXING.MetaWeblogProxy/README.md

 # PostXING.MetaWeblogProxy
- A C# implementation of the MetaWeblog API using xmlrpc
+A C# proxy to call a MetaWeblog API endpoint.